-The University accepts all tuition and fees with the understanding that the student, in paying such tuition and fees, agrees to abide by all University policies and regulations, whether or not printed in this Academic Bulletin, and by any decisions of the administration and faculty regarding the student's status at the University.
+The University accepts all tuition and fees with the understanding that the student, in becoming obligated for such tuition and fees, agrees to abide by all University policies and regulations, whether or not printed in this Academic Bulletin, and by any decisions of the administration and faculty regarding the student's status at the University.
 Although every effort is made to provide accurate and up-to-date information on educational costs and fees, the University reserves the right to change its tuition, fees and charges as economic conditions warrant.
-Those who fail to pay accounts when due are delinquent and may be dropped from classes.
-Students with delinquent financial obligations will not be permitted to enroll for subsequent trimesters.
-Past-due balances must be paid by cashier's check, money order, MasterCard®, VISA® or Discover®.
+Students who fail to pay their financial obligation to the University when due are considered delinquent and may be dropped from classes.
+Delinquent students may also receive account restrictions and will not be permitted to make enrollment changes in the current trimester via myFranklin or enroll in future trimesters until the delinquency is resolved.
+Past-due balances for the current trimester must be paid by cashier's check, eCheck (ACH), money order, MasterCard®, VISA®, American Express® or Discover®.
 Personal checks will not be accepted for past-due balances.
+It may take 24-48 hours for account restrictions to be lifted, after the delinquency has been resolved.